Buraimi dispute: Background

 The dispute arose from Saudi Arabia's longstanding claim, made in 1949, of sovereignty over a large part of Abu Dhabi territory where oil was suspected to be present and an area in a 20-mile circle around the centre of the Buraimi Oasis.
 The claim arose after a geological party from the Arabian American Oil Company (Aramco) crossed the 'Riyadh line'.
 This was a border line negotiated in 1935 by the British on behalf of Oman and Abu Dhabi with Saudi Arabia, which the latter had rejected.
 The Aramco party was accompanied by Saudi guards and was met by Patrick Stobart, then the British political officer for the Trucial States.
 Stobart was briefly detained by the Saudis, who disarmed his guards.
-The incident, presented as actively supported by the CIA in Allen Dulles’ memoirs, led the British to formally protest to the king of Saudi Arabia, King Abdulaziz Al Saud.
+The incident, presented as actively supported by the CIA in Allen Dulles' memoirs, led the British to formally protest to the king of Saudi Arabia, King Abdulaziz Al Saud.
 The Saudis responded by extending their territorial claim to include the right to negotiate with the Sheikhs of the entire Buraimi/Al Ain Oasis and areas of the southern and western part of Abu Dhabi.

-The Saudis relied on historical precedent (the oasis was under Wahhabi influence on a number of occasions in the period between 1800–1869) for their claims, which were countered by arguments from Abu Dhabi and Muscat based on more recent events.
+The Saudis relied on historical precedent (the oasis had been under Wahhabi influence on a number of occasions in the period between 1800–1869) for their claims, which were countered by arguments from Abu Dhabi and Muscat based on more recent events.
 The argument led to the 1950 'London Agreement' whereby all exploration and troop movements would cease in the area until the issue of sovereignty was resolved.
 Despite ongoing negotiations, the Saudis attempted to take back the oasis.